kaileyhh/Cilantro-SL/README.md

 The bulk RNA-seq data must be tokenized into a 2048-length rank-value encoding via Geneformer.

 To run Cilantro-SL, follow the notebooks in sequence stored in `notebooks`.
 This will tokenize the data, perform knockouts to generate embeddings using Geneformer, and compile the dataframe necessary for Cilantro-SL.
 Afterwards, Cilantro-SL can be run using the pretraining notebook and the classification notebook, which contains the uncertainty quantification code.

+The modified Geneformer can be found [here](https://github.com/kaileyhh/geneformer) in the `geneformer` directory.
+The `torch_batch_dir` should be changed to your filepath.